patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 *Image*: `aws/codebuild/standard:2.0`

+*Privileged*: Check the box for `Enable this flag if you want to build Docker images or want your builds to get elevated privileges`

 *Service role*: make sure `New service role` is selected.
 In `Role name`, if the role name is not already filled in, type in `codebuild-containers-workshop-build-service-role`

 >NOTE: take note of your role name because you will need to modify its permissions later on